anshuldante/ai-ds-ml-Theory/advanced-predictive-modeling-mastering-ensembles-and-metamodeling/readme.md

     * Sometimes built iteratively
   * Metamodeling
     * Models working together to solve a problem.
-    * Models could be sending into to other models, not as simple as an average.
+    * Models could be sending info to other models, not as simple as an average.
     * Different models could be for different cases.

 ## Understanding Model Error